From potlucks to lucky opportunities

 The stained glass windows.
 The menorahs.
 The bimah.
 So many architectural features gracing our synagogue were collected from other places of worship.
 Others, like the ark, plaques, and bookcases were designed and handcrafted by our own Kehillah members.
 No wonder the energy at Kehillah is so warm and welcoming!

 Chapel Hill Kehillah has grown so much—drawing from a wider and wider surrounding area—that we’re no longer serving just Chapel Hill.
 Our congregation includes members from Durham, Cary, Raleigh, and beyond.
-So we’ve changed the name.
-We’re now Kehillah Synagogue.
+So in 2012, we changed the name and became Kehillah Synagogue.